Csiszerix/Csiszerix/README.md

 - 👋 Hi, I’m @Csiszerix
 - 👀 I’m interested in robotics🤖 and space exploration🛰️.
-- 🌱 I’m currently learning informatics at high school.
+- 🌱 I’m currently studying physics.
 - 📫 Reaching me is easy if you know me😜😜